 Core students have the opportunity to choose from three distinct pathways to pursue academic achievements and research interests that go beyond the standard syllabus: the Core Minor, the Minor in Core Independent Studies, and Core Honors.
 As always, students are able to earn Hub credit in the small seminar setting of our unique learning community.

 For a general overview of these pathway options, click here to view our factsheet on Minor and Honors Pathways.
-To learn more about the Core Minor options, contact faculty advisor Catherine Klancer, firstname.lastname@example.org.
-To learn more about the Core Honors program, contact faculty advisor Brett DiBenedictis, email@example.com.
+To learn more about the Core Minor options, contact faculty advisor Catherine Klancer, email@example.com.
+To learn more about the Core Honors program, contact Core Honors Coordinator George Vahamikos, firstname.lastname@example.org.

 The Core Minor: a liberal arts foundation

-Work for Honors allows students who are willing to commit extra time and effort to achieving a higher level of command of the material and techniques addressed in Core to conduct in-depth research in an area that interests them.
+Work for Honors allows students who are motivated to achieve a higher level of command of the material and techniques addressed in Core to conduct in-depth research in an area that interests them.
 This research is usually conducted during a student’s junior year.

 Completion of Core with Honors requires achieving a grade of B+ or better in all eight Core courses (or, for STEM majors who do not take CC 111/212, all six Core humanities and social science courses) plus ONE of the following: